-Before updating the device drivers, create driver disks from the "Array Controller Document & Tool CD" by performing the following procedure.
+Before updating the device drivers, create driver disks with "Array Controller Document & Tool CD" by following the procedure below.

-- 1 Prepare formatted floppy disks. - 2 Insert the "Array Controller Document & Tool CD" into the CD-ROM drive. - 3 Copy the drivers for the OS to use from the following folder on the CD-ROM to the floppy disks.
+- 1 Prepare formatted floppy disks. - 2 Insert "Array Controller Document & Tool CD" into the CD/DVD drive. - 3 Copy the drivers for the OS to be used from the following folder on the CD-ROM to the floppy disks.